 Prof. Grigoropoulos’ current research interests are in micro/nano engineering, laser materials processing and micro/nano-machining, fabrication of flexible electronics and energy conversion devices, characterization of micro/nanofluidic transport and laser interactions with biological materials.

-Grigoropoulos has taught courses in heat transfer, thermodynamics, fluid mechanics, laboratory instrumentation and experimentation, laser processing and diagnostics at both the Undergraduate and Graduate levels.
-He has guided 34 doctoral and 5 MSc students to completion and has advised 25 post-doctoral researchers and 21 visiting scholars.
-He has published 227 research articles in archival Journals, 11 Chapters in technical review books and 9 U.S. patents.
+Prof. Grigoropoulos has taught courses in heat transfer, thermodynamics, fluid mechanics, laboratory instrumentation and experimentation, laser processing and diagnostics at both the Undergraduate and Graduate levels.
+He has guided 42 doctoral and 5 MSc students to completion and has advised 27 post-doctoral researchers and 31 visiting scholars.
+He has published 320 research articles in archival Journals, 16 Chapters in technical review books and 9 U.S. patents.
 He has also published the books Transport in Laser Microfabrication, Cambridge University Press (2009) and Hierarchical Nanostructures for Energy Devices, RSC Publishing (2014).
 He was a Miller Professor for basic research in science in 1999, a visiting Professor at ETH Zurich in 2000 and 2009 and a visiting Professor in Johannes Kepler University, Linz, Austria in 2008.
-He is a Fellow of ASME and SPIE, and recipient of the ASME Heat Transfer Memorial Award (2007).
-He is Editor of the International Journal of Heat and Mass Transfer.
+He is a Fellow of ASME and SPIE, recipient of the ASME Heat Transfer Memorial Award (2007) and Hawkins Lecturer Purdue University (2018).
+He served as Editor of the International Journal of Heat and Mass Transfer (2011-2022).